Alice’s Adventures in the Cousins’ War

 • Summon Shade

-Of these, the last is slightly less clear in referring to Pythagoras’ feat of bilocation, but is essentially a dark form thereof, just as there were negative forms of other abilities such as Miasma in opposition to Cleanse.
+Of these, the last is slightly less clear in referring to Pythagoras’ feat of bilocation, but is essentially a dark form thereof, just as there were negative forms of other abilities, such as Miasma in opposition to Cleanse.
 The application of the word mesmerize is a bit awkward as it is named after German physician, Franz Anton Mesmer (1734–1815).
 Regardless, the “animal magnetism” described by Mesmer matches well with the descriptions of Pythagoras’ dominion over beasts and birds by the power of his voice and touch.

 In any case, the tetractys is a simple-seeming symbol, but which has a ton of depth.
 There are different versions of the figure, but the basic version looks like this: